 Scripture reading: Let all who thirst

-Rather than proclaiming this familiar Scripture passage from the prophet Isaiah in spoken word, I invite you to hear it in a different way through this hymn.
-Let the words and images wash over you.
-Bring to this moment all those places in your soul that may feel dry and barren, in need of the life-giving water of God's grace.
-Imagine what it feels like as the water splashes on your face and awakens a new day.
+This reading from the Prophet Isaiah, rather than being proclaimed in word, is presented as a song.
+Sometimes we hear scripture in a different way when it is sung to us.
+Let the lyrics and images wash over you like the water that washes and refreshes you.
+Bring to this moment all those places in your soul that may at this moment feel dry and barren.
+Remember what it feels like as water splashes on your face and wakens you to a new day.

 Glory to God

-Within the structure of the Vigil Liturgy of the Word, the “Glory to God” is traditionally inserted immediately after the readings from the Old Testament.
-As we prepare ourselves to hear the New Testament account of Easter Sunday morning, we allow ourselves to sing with a level of joy we’ve not yet expressed on this night.
-Imagine yourself being able to dance in the joy of this hymn that proclaims God’s glory.
+Within the structure of the Vigil Liturgy of the Word, the "Glory to God" is traditionally inserted immediately at the conclusion of the readings from the Jewish Old Testament.
+As both a preparation and announcement of the New Testament scriptures, we now sing with a level of joy we've not yet expressed on this holy night.
+Imagine yourself being able to dance the joy of this age-old hymn that proclaims God glory.